 If the injury is below T1, then the patient will have the use of their arms, chest, and upper back.
 If there is a severe injury to the T9 - T12 vertebrae, like a fracture due to a car accident or violent trauma, then the patient may be left a paraplegic.
 However, people with thoracic injuries can still:

 - Transfer themselves in and out of their wheelchair without assistance

 - Drive a modified car with hand controls

 - Able to use a standing frame and/or leg braces

 T9-T12 SCI Vertebrae Treatment

 As is the case with the majority of spinal cord injuries, SCI vertebrae treatment for injuries at the lower thoracic level are aimed at keeping function to the non-affected areas and to encourage function at the affected area.

 Current treatments for spinal cord patients with thoracic injuries are:

-T9 - T12 spinal cord injuries often result from severe trauma or compression fractures (bone damage that leads to a shrinkage of the vertebrae).
-T11 and T12 are particularly flexible sections of the spine and are subsequently the most common areas of the thoracic spine to get damaged.
+Spinal cord injuries in the T9 - T12 vertebrae often result from severe trauma or compression fractures (bone damage that leads to a shrinkage of the vertebrae).
+T11 and T12 vertebrae are particularly flexible sections of the spine and are subsequently the most common areas of the thoracic spine to get damaged.

 Thoracic spinal cord injuries are less severe than cervical spine injuries.
-With treatment, patients with spinal may even go on to live normal lives.
+With proper SCI vertebrae treatment, patients with thoracic spinal injuries may even go on to live normal lives.
 Many survivors use manual wheelchairs and are usually able to live alone.
 They are able to care for themselves and move in and out of their wheelchair alone.
 The lower in the spinal cord that the damage occurs; the more function can be expected.
 Some thoracic spinal cord damage patients even drive modified cars.